Disclaimer: I don't own Gakuen Alice.

 It had been about eleven years since she became conscious of her genius for invention, exactly six years since she transferred to Alice Academy, and five years since she attained her position as one of the Top Star students in the school.
-With Mikan, Yuu, and the many friends she unwittingly made along the way, she achieved mastery of her alice, using it not only for her gains, but also for the things that proved helpful to her friends.
+With Mikan, Yuu, and the many friends she had unwittingly made along the way, she achieved mastery of her alice, using it not only for her gains but also for the things that proved helpful to her friends.

 She was Hotaru Imai, and she would be damned if she wouldn't be the best at what she did.

 Still, she could only hold up her admirers for too long, considering that their number had drastically increased when she reached the age of sixteen – the marrying age in the country.
 Businessmen – sometimes young tycoons, sometimes even those even older than her own brother – became a normal sight in the Academy, all having gone through the school's strict security for her sake.
-Some offered partnership, and some offered marriage, while those who were graceful enough to receive the refusal offered to adopt her instead.
+Some offered partnership; some offered marriage; while those who were graceful enough to receive the refusal offered to adopt her instead.

 "The Last Dance," she snapped, giving an intent, cold glare at the bunch of idiots who had been disrupting her work and harassing her for the last four weeks.
 "The person I choose to be my last dance is the person I choose to be with."

 Everyone only gaped at her in stunned silence.
-With a small frown, she held up another invention – an intimidating bazooka that she was itching to fire at someone, just to calm herself down.
+With a small frown, she held up another invention – an intimidating bazooka that she was itching to fire at someone, anyone, just to calm herself down.
 "Now will you leave me alone?"

-Everyone nervously nodded, and she smirked.
+Everyone nervously nodded, making her smirk.
 "Good."

-If that wasn't enough, what she had done only seemed to placed her in a more difficult position.
+If that wasn't enough, what she had done only seemed to place her in a more difficult position.
 News had traveled faster than she could have anticipated, and a great number of the businessmen that had been wooing her for the longest time expressed that they would withdraw their business propositions if she turned them down.

 "Sorry!"
 Mikan said, waving back to the blond as they approached him.
 The dutiful Yuu had grown up to be one of the most charming young men in all of the Academy, and he was fast attracting the dangerous interest of the girls in school.